CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Match Origin

-The following example configures a route map to allow prefixes originated within the AS using an interior gateway protocol (IGP) such as OSPF:
+The following example configures a route map to allow prefixes originated using an interior gateway protocol (IGP) such as OSPF:

 {{< tabs "TabID813 ">}}
 {{< tab "NVUE Commands">}}